-The Fund measures financial instruments, such as trading, at each balance sheet date.
+The Fund measures financial instruments, such as financial assets at fair value through profit or loss at each balance sheet date.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either:

-- In the principal market for the asset or liability; or - In the absence of a principal market, in the most advantageous market for the asset or liability.
+- ▶ In the principal market for the asset or liability; or - In the absence of a principal market, in the most advantageous market for the asset or liability.